An RRAM-Based Implementation of a Template Matching Circuit for Low-Power Analogue Classification: Background

-Content addressable memory technologies can be divided into two types: binary CAM and analogue CAM.
-Binary CAM stores only a high or low value, and usually compare this stored value with a binary input\cite{binCAM}.
-CMOS SRAM based CAM cells commonly find use in network switches, where they are used to store easily searchable tables of MAC address for faster signal routing\cite{camTable}.
-In some cases, CAM can have a third stored state for 'don't care'; this is called ternary CAM\cite{ternCAM}\cite{ternCAM2}.
-While CMOS binary CAM is well established, there is ongoing research in the area, trying to integrate novel nonvolatile memory elements such as RRAM\cite{contAddrCell}.
-Analogue CAM can have a range of different implementations, but often takes the form of a window comparator.
-In addition to their use in neuromorphic systems\cite{neuroCAM}, this type of CAM can also be used in analogue signal analysis methods such as template matching\cite{templateCAM}.
+In general, CAMs can be divided into two types: digital CAM and analogue CAM (ACAM).
+Digital CAM stores only binary information and compare this stored value with a binary query vector \cite{binCAM}.
+In some cases, CAM can have a third stored state for 'don't care'; this is called ternary CAM \cite{Graves2020}\cite{ternCAM}.
+SRAM-based CAM systems, either binary or ternary, are well-known systems and are commonly found deployed as network switches, where they store large tables of MAC addresses for fast signal routing \cite{camTable}.
+While CMOS binary CAM is well established, there is ongoing research in the area, trying to integrate emerging non-volatile memory (NVM) elements, such as RRAM \cite{contAddrCell}.
+Given the multi-bit memory capabilities of these emerging memory technologies, the rapid development of novel ACAM design has been exhibited.
+ACAM design follows the main principles of digital CAM design but with appropriate circuit modifications to enable the in-situ processing of analogue signals.
+This is usually achieved by using multi-bit memory cells.
+In addition to their use in neuromorphic systems \cite{neuroCAM}, this type of CAM can also be used in analogue signal analysis methods such as template matching \cite{templateCAM}.
+In this application, ACAM cells are organised as memory arrays with each memory cell having a small additional circuitry for a per cell comparison operation between an input and the stored value \cite{TXLpaper}\cite{treeBasedMLCAM}.
+The ACAM array performs a massively parallel search operation for all available templates inside the memory and responds with the address of the classified template if a match event occurs.
 Unlike binary CAM research, where the goal is to add nonvolatility to the cells without increasing power dissipation, analogue CAM research seeks to replace high power dissipation and area comparators with simplified circuits that take advantage of the analogue nature of emerging memory technologies.
-While there are more attempts to use FeRAM\cite{ferroCAM}\cite{ferroCAM2}\cite{ferroCAM3} for this purpose, an alternative memory for this application is RRAM\cite{rramCAM}\cite{rramCAM2}, due to the granularity of states in RRAM technologies and the ease of controlling circuits with resistive elements.
-This works seeks to build upon existing work in reconfigurable computing\cite{TXLpaper}, with the aim of producing a circuit closer in operation to the work of Can Li et al.\cite{hpCAM}.
-This paper will demonstrate the validity of resistive models of the circuit under consideration, and then assess an integrated implementation of the design for the purpose of proving the concept and comparison with existing work.
+The advent of emerging memory technologies enables the implementation of CAMs with analogue memory components making possible the usage of such systems to perform template matching in the analogue domain without the need to convert information from analogue to digital \cite{TXLpaper}.
+While there are attempts to use other emerging memory technologies such as FeRAM \cite{ferroCAM}\cite{ferroCAM2} for this purpose, RRAM implementations of ACAM can showcase advantages due to the granularity of conductance states in RRAM technologies and the ease of tuning offered by resistive elements \cite{rramCAM}\cite{rramCAM2}\cite{Pedretti2021}.
+Such implementations offer a promising candidate for near-sensor fast template matching engines for a new era of bio-signal processing systems at the extreme edge.
+Recently, a range of different ACAM cell designs employing emerging memory technologies have been proposed towards implementing novel template matching systems.
+In \cite{TXLpaper}, a 6T2R design has been shown to implement a template matching circuit capable of detecting specific voltage levels using a 2T2R and a 4T memory readout circuit.
+This design showcase good area utilisation and showcase an early look on how hybrid RRAM-CMOS circuits can be used to map a threshold point for which a short event-triggered pulse is produced.
+In \cite{hpCAM}, a $Ta/TaO_{x}$-based ACAM design using also a 6T2R configuration has been showcased.
+In this design, two different thresholds are mapped in the 2T2R circuit which is implemented as two separate 1T1Rs.
+The rest of the cell (4T) implements the window matching comparison.
+The circuit shows good area and match window configurability but the use of 1T1R voltage dividers when reading the memory could result in increased power consumption.